inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 She's only programmed to be very nice,
 But she's as cold as ice,  I get too near,
 She tells me that she likes me very much,
-But when I try to touch, she makes it all too clear.
+But when I try to touch, she s it all too clear.
 ...
 I realize that it must seem so strange,
 That time has rearranged, but time has the final word,